 Chris notes this is a problem parents are struggling with more and more and thinks that lifestyle changes have prompted it.

-These transitions and constant restraint take a toll on some babies.
+These transitions and the constant restraint takes a toll on some babies.

 If all else fails, Chris has another strategy – a type of graded exposure – which helps some babies re-acclimatise to car trips.

-“I would do this on the weekend and maybe have your partner sit in the back or you sit in the back but you’re only going to a really short distance like ten minutes so that he’s having a couple of really positive experiences in the car.
+“I would do this on the weekend and maybe have your partner sit in the back, or you sit in the back, but you’re only going to go a really short distance – like ten minutes – so that he’s having a couple of really positive experiences in the car.
 Then just increase that time in the car.”